pietrzykkevin/html-css-startpoint/README.md

     ```
     npm install -g gulp-cli
     ```
     NPM is a Node Package Manager (it is used to download stuff you are going to need, more or less).
-The command above install [gulp](http://gulpjs.com/) globally so it is accessible in your command line.
+The command above installs [gulp](http://gulpjs.com/) globally so it is accessible in your command line.
 We will use it to facilitate our development process (you will see it in a while).
 1. Fork this repository to your account.
 1. Clone it to your desktop.
 1. Go into the project's directory and execute `npm install`.
 It will download project's specific dependencies declared in `package.json` file (you can safely ignore this fact for now).